Special Collections and University Archives

 • books by an early local printer H. & W. B. Drew Company

-Non-Circulating Northeast Florida Literary Heritage Collection
+Non-Circulating Northeast Literary Heritage Collection

 Special Collections' copy of the book Their Eyes Were Watching God by Zora Neale Hurston.